 From architecture to marketing courses, at some stage during the semester you’re likely going to be asked to do group work.
 A USB can come in handy if you need to save larger files that can’t be shared via email or Google docs.

 Notepad and pen

-Of course, on top of a laptop you might want to consider having a notepad and pen as a backup.
+Of course, on top of your mobile, usb, laptop and chargers – you might want to consider having a notepad and pen as a backup.
 Sometimes physically writing down notes, instead of typing on your computer can help you retain information more easily.

 You might also like to take some other forms of stationary with you like highlighters, Post-it notes, rulers and paper clips.
 Have a think about what type of stationary has helped you in the past when studying (for instance at high school) and add them to your checklist.